 This reimagines the Playbar as a flat rectangular speaker that sits beneath your TV on its stand or unit.
 According to Sonos, it securely supports TVs up to 35kg.
 That’s just about any TV that comes with its own stand.

 5:1 home cinema set up

-The most common option is a 5.1 system – 5 speakers plus a subwoofer for improving bass.
-And you can now build 5:1 home cinema around your Bose or Sonos soundbar.
+The most common surround sound option is a 5.1 system – that’s 5 speakers plus a subwoofer for improving bass.
+And you can build 5:1 home cinema around your Bose, Sonos or Samsung sound bar.

 How home cinema works:

 - Stereo speakers (2): sit to the left and right of your TV for accurate sound effects and action in stereo